kristinesvaboe/offer-watch/README.md

 Useful when an offer depends on a combination, for example both `reflex` and `70%`.

 This is still a simple rule and may produce false positives if the keywords appear in different parts of the newsletter.
-A later AI relevance check should handle this better.
+The optional AI relevance check can help handle this better.

 ## Run locally